PolicyStack/.github/profile/README.md

 - **policy-library chart**: The foundational chart that makes PolicyStack elements work
 - **Additional utility charts**: Supporting charts for specific use cases - PENDING

+### 💻 **cli**
+The cli implementation of PolicyStack that allows for searching, installing, and scaffolding elements.

+### 🏬 **marketplace**
+Marketplace for PolicyStack configurations.
+- **Searchable**: Allows for easily searchable configurations through a compiled index.
+- **Version control**: Creates separate version instances for upgradability.
+- **Upgrade paths**: Upgrades between versions are seamless due to recommended pathing.

 ## Key Benefits

 ✅ **Consistency**: Apply the same security and configurations everywhere